 Thrill Me; written, directed by and sometimes starring Stephen Dolginoff, is a musical based on Leopold and Loeb.
 This musical first premiered in 2003, but didn’t start getting attention until 2005.
 From there it skyrocketed in popularity, launching multiple cast albums and productions around the world.

 Regarding the closeness of the material to the truth, Dolginoff says himself that he used the story as a jumping off point and that he is more interested in telling a story about twisted relationships than historical fact, as benefits a musical.
-This incarnation again tells the story of a dominating, manipulative Richard and a Nathan who got too caught up in love to help himself.
-It is Richard who takes joy in their crimes while Nathan worries, feels guilty and whines about the danger.
+This incarnation again tells the story of a dominating, manipulative Loeb and a Leopold who got too caught up in love to help himself.
+It is Loeb who takes joy in their crimes while Leopold worries, feels guilty and whines about the danger.
 Though it seems that their characters are very cut and dry, there are twists and reveals that add surprising depth and nuance to characters who could otherwise easily come across as one-note.

 Their largest impact on this fictional world shows in the story of a young boy who is given a book about Leopold and Loeb by a classmate.
 When a murder is committed in their town, the boy becomes increasingly worried that the owner of the book was inspired to murder another child based on what he had read about Leopold and Loeb.